circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 For Bash unit testing, we recommend the [BATS-Core](https://github.com/bats-core/bats-core) library, which is an open source testing framework for Bash, analogous to [Jest](https://jestjs.io/) for JavaScript.

-CircleCI has created a [BATS orb](https://circleci.com/developer/orbs/orb/circleci/bats-core) to easily integrate BATS into your CircleCI Pipelines.
+CircleCI has created a [BATS orb](https://circleci.com/developer/orbs/orb/circleci/bats-core) to easily integrate BATS into your CircleCI pipelines.

 To add BATS to your orb, follow these steps: